 Yes, the movie is indeed too long.
-As expected for a movie featuring so many new, larger-than-life superhumans, character development is at a standstill.
+As expected for a story featuring so many new, larger-than-life superhumans, character development is at a standstill too.

 The cast likewise threw in enthusiastic performances.
 Yeah, there are plenty of misses for sure.
 For example, the failed comedic moments by Kumail Nanjiani.
 Or the hazy romance between Lauren Ridloff (Makkari) and Barry Keoghan (Druig).